nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 **DEPRECATED, sent by Soulseek NS but not SoulseekQt**

-We ping distributed children every 60 seconds.
+We ping our parent and children every minute.

 ### Data Order